pingshiyu/cangjie-pbt/docs/Resumptions-Testing.md

 and resumed, to be a means to generate random behaviours in place of a function (something of type `A -> B`).

-More concretely, given input an existing function of type `A -> B`, that uses
+More concretely, when we're faced with an unknown function of type `A -> B`, and given a cohort of existing functions `A -> B` (themselves may also contain unknown functions), we
+either:
+ - run one of the existing function, and resume a resumption `B -> R` on its output
+ - run an existing resumption `A -> R` on te inputs of the function
+ - as a backup, generate a random type `B` and resume a resumption `B -> R` (this is the approach implemented in QuickCheck)

 ## Initial Implementation
 In place of a function of type `Unit -> Unit`, we use an effect `e` of type `Unit -> Unit`.